 Pepper's ghost is an illusion that was named after Scientist John Henry Pepper who demonstrated this effect in 1862.
 It is popular among magicians and illusionists and is also used to project images like holograms.

-In the 1860, inventor Henry Dircks built an optical illusion dubbed Dircksian Phantasmagoria which used glass and light to project an optical illusion.
-It was very complicated and never really gained much popularity as theaters needed to completely rebuild their stage to be able to use it making it an expensive option.
-John H Pepper came up with a way to recreate this effect using the existing stage areas in theaters.
+In 1860, inventor Henry Dircks built an optical illusion dubbed Dircksian Phantasmagoria which used glass and light to project an optical illusion.
+It was very complicated and never really gained much popularity as theatres needed to completely rebuild their stage to be able to use it making it an expensive option.
+John H Pepper came up with a way to recreate this effect using the existing stage areas in theatres.

 It involves using a large piece of glass at an angle between a brightly lit stage and a hidden room (much like the image above).
 When you illuminate the 'hidden room', the lights on the stage are brought down and the image in the hidden room is reflected onto the stage and appears as a ghostly apparition.

 Pepper’s Ghost can be explained using ray optics.
 To start, the glass, or transparent film, used in a Pepper’s Ghost illusion has a different refractive index than the air around it; that is, light in the two media propagates at different speeds.
 When light reaches a boundary between two materials with different refractive indices, typically some of the light is reflected and the rest is refracted, or transmitted at an angle.
 The amount of light that is reflected and refracted is governed by the Fresnel equations and depends on the angle of incidence and polarization of the incoming light, as well as the neighboring materials.